brodybits/Simple-GWT-Coffee/README.md

 ## Sample project

-Within the `src` subdirectory simply run the shell script `render-test-1.coffee` and then open the generated page `test1.html`.
+Within the `test` subdirectory simply run the shell script `render-test-1.coffee` and then open the generated page `test1.html`.